-The parameterization of tidal mixing follows the general formulation for the vertical eddy diffusivity proposed by ? and first introduced in an OGCM by [?].
-In this formulation an additional vertical diffusivity resulting from internal tide breaking, $A{tides}^{vT}$ is expressed as a function of E(x, y), the energy transfer from barotropic tides to baroclinic tides:
+The parameterization of tidal mixing follows the general formulation for the vertical eddy diffusivity proposed by St. Laurent et al. [2002] and first introduced in an OGCM by [Simmons et al. 2004].
+In this formulation an additional vertical diffusivity resulting from internal tide breaking, $A{tides}^{vT}$ is expressed as a function of E(x,y), the energy transfer from barotropic tides to baroclinic tides: